kaby76/Trash/readme.md

 `trgen` has many options to generate a parser from any Antlr4 grammar, for any target.
-But, if a parser is generated for the C# target, built using the NET SDK, then `trparse` can execute the generated parser, and can be used with all the other tools in Trash.
+But, if a parser is generated for the C# target, built using the NET SDK, then `trparse` can execute the generated parser, and can be used with all the other tools in Trash. _NB:
+In order to use the generate parser application, you must first build it: **cd Generated;
+dotnet restore; dotnet build; cd ..**._

 ### Run the generated parser